-We have entered into the Exchange Agreement dated as of October 1, 2015, among PJT Partners Inc., PJT Partners Holdings LP, and the Partnership Unitholders from time to time party thereto (as amended, the "Exchange Agreement") with the limited partners of PJT Partners Holdings pursuant to which they (or certain permitted transferees) have the right, subject to the terms and conditions set forth in the Third Amended and Restated Limited Partnership Agreement of PJT Partners Holdings LP, as amended (the "Limited Partnership Agreement"), on a quarterly basis, to exchange all or part of their Partnership Units for cash or, at our election, for shares of our Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
-Further, pursuant to the terms in the Limited Partnership Agreement, the company may also require holders of Partnership Units who are not Service Providers (as defined in the Limited Partnership Agreement) to exchange such Partnership Units.
+We have entered into the Exchange Agreement dated as of October 1, 2015, among PJT Partners Inc., PJT Partners Holdings LP, and the Partnership Unitholders from time to time party thereto (as amended, the "Exchange Agreement") with the limited partners of PJT Partners Holdings pursuant to which they (or certain permitted transferees) have the right, subject to the terms and conditions set forth in the Third Amended and Restated Limited Partnership Agreement of PJT Partners Holdings LP, as amended (the "Limited Partnership Agreement"), on a quarterly basis, to exchange all or part of their Partnership Units.
+Further, pursuant to the terms in the Limited Partnership Agreement, our company may also require Partnership Unitholders who are not Service Providers (as defined in the Limited Partnership Agreement) to exchange such Partnership Units.
+We retain the sole option to determine whether to settle the exchange in either cash or for shares of our Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
 The price per Partnership Unit to be received in a cash-settled exchange will be equal to the fair value of a share of our Class A common stock (determined in accordance with and subject to adjustment under the Exchange Agreement).
-In the event cash-settled exchanges of Partnership Units are funded with new issuances of Class A common stock, the fair value of a share of our Class A common stock will be deemed to be equal to the net proceeds per share of Class A common stock received by PJT Partners in the related issuance.
-Accordingly, in this event, the price per Partnership Unit to which an exchanging holder of Partnership Units will be entitled may be greater than or less than the thencurrent market value of our Class A common stock.
+In the event cash-settled exchanges of Partnership Units are funded with new issuances of our Class A common stock, the fair value of a share of our Class A common stock will be deemed to be equal to the net proceeds per share of our Class A common stock received by PJT Partners in the related issuance.
+Accordingly, in this event, the price per Partnership Unit to which an exchanging holder of Partnership Units will be entitled may be greater than or less than the then-current market value of our Class A common stock.
 The Exchange Agreement also provides that a holder of Partnership Units will not have the right to exchange Partnership Units in the event that PJT Partners determines that such exchange would be prohibited by law, or would result in any breach of any debt agreement or other material contract of PJT Partners or PJT Partners Holdings.
+The Exchange Agreement also provides our company with the ability to decline to exchange should it determine that the exchange would cause unreasonable financial burden on PJT Partners Holdings, as determined by our Board.
 The registration rights agreement does not contain any penalties associated with failure to file or to maintain the effectiveness of a registration statement covering the shares owned by individuals covered by such agreement.